Sbozzolo/motionpicture/README.md

   --extension EXTENSION
                         File extension of the video (default: mp4).
   --fps FPS             Frames-per-second of the video (default: 25).
+  --codec CODEC         Codec to use for the final encoding.
+If not specified, it is determined from the file extension.
   --author AUTHOR       Author metadata in the final video.
   --title TITLE         Title metadata in the final video.
   --comment COMMENT     Comment metadata in the final video.